neurologic/Comparative-Animal-Behavior/levels-of-analysis/endogenous-rhythms.md

 ***Q3: Where in the cricket brain is the circadian clock located?
 What is your evidence for this (based on the experiment shown in Figure 47)?***

-***Q4: How does Figure 47A provide evidence that there must be a biological mechanism that entrains the circadian clock?***
+***Q4: What experimental comparison and data (from Figure 46) provide evidence that there must be a biological mechanism that entrains the circadian clock?***

 ⏸️ PAUSE here for class-wide discussion

 ---

 The circadian clock is rooted in a molecular/genetic mechanism.
-A gene expression negative feedback loop combined with protein degredation enables a central *pacemaker* to keep a temporal rhythm.
+A gene expression ***negative feedback loop*** combined with protein degredation enables a central *pacemaker* to keep a temporal rhythm.

 :::{figure} /images/circadian-clock.gif
 :width: 500